We have no money gentlemen, so we shall have to think.

 policy, we make freely available to all who are looking to understand, support, and contribute to the sustainability agenda anywhere in the world.
 We firmly believe that there should be no barriers, and especially not commercial ones, to the free circulation of news, tools, counsel and peer exchanges when it comes to the important issues of sustainable development and social justice.
 To ensure our full independence we do not accept advertising.
 We depend on the support of our readers, concerned public agencies, foundations and actors in the private sector to keep going.

 The following are set out here simply to give you a point of reference for your decisions.
 But please, these are only suggestions.

-Individuals/Local associations: EUR/USD 50.00 to 100,00 a year.
-If your circumstances permit, consider giving more.
+Individuals/Local associations: Basically whatever you can afford and wish to share with our good cause.
+One possible idea: EUR/USD 50.00 to 100,00 a year.
+If your circumstances permit, of course consider giving more.
 Be sure it will be well used.
 (Again, no one had to pay to read and profit from World Streets.)

 Cities and local government: Again, you hold the key to your own(and our) sustainable future.
 Depending on your size, finances and level of interest in finding new paths for policy and practice, please consider anywhere from EUR/USD 100.00 to 500.00.

 Libraries and documentation centers: EUR/USD 150.00/year (This seems to be a reasonable figure relative to the prices of annual subscriptions to useful publications in our sector.)

 Transport operators, suppliers: If you are a start-up or small firm, what about EUR/USD 500.00/year?
 For larger business and financial groups, you may wish to thing in terms of EUR/USA 1500?
 (If you have your own foundation or budget to support related non-commercial activities, perhaps we could talk?)